-Dr. Murphy was participating in a BioAcoustic Vocal Profiling Training for medical professionals in which the class was evaluating the potential of pain relief using low frequency sound.
+Dr. Murphy was participating in a BioAcoustic Vocal Profiling Training for medical professionals in which the class was evaluating the potential of pain relief using low-frequency sound.
 Being both skeptical and curious, Dr. Murphy inquired if there was a sound that would eliminate gout pain.
-His big toe often swelled, turned red and was very painful if he ingested certain foods or drink.
+His big toe often swelled, turned red and was very painful if he ingested certain foods or drinks.
 Imbibing Whisky caused the most pain for him.

 The class decided to set up an experiment as a group intervention.
 Sure enough, the sound frequency combination that had been identified the year before, not only relieved the pain almost instantly but began to decrease the redness and swelling.
-The entire event was recorded, and we are making the amateur recording at recording available to the public to provide proof.
+The entire event was recorded, and we are making the amateur recording available to the public to provide proof.
 Dr. Murphy was very pleased that the sounds successfully relieved his gout pain.
 Link: https://tinyurl.com/62mdvjr6

 Background from AI info about Gout

-Gout, is a form of inflammatory arthritis characterized by sudden and severe pain, swelling, and redness in the joints, has long been a source of discomfort and debilitation for those affected.
+Gout, a form of inflammatory arthritis characterized by sudden and severe pain, swelling, and redness in the joints, has long been a source of discomfort and debilitation for those affected.
 Approximately 9.2 million people in the US experience gout pain flare-ups.

 Traditionally managed through dietary modifications, medication, and lifestyle changes, recent advancements in health technology are exploring new ways to detect and manage gout that doesn’t include debilitating gastrointestinal side effects.
 Online sources report that one such advancement is the emerging field of vocal biomarkers, a promising area that leverages voice analysis to diagnose and monitor health conditions.
 This innovative approach could provide new insights into gout and offer alternative pathways to healing.